enso-org/enso/docs/libraries/editions.md

 used in the package definitions.
 The only reserved name is `local`, which is a special repository name, as [explained below](#library-resolution).

-### Packages
+### Libraries

-The `packages` field defines the set of packages included in the edition.
+The `libraries` field defines the set of libraries included in the edition.

-Each package is represented by an object that must have:
+Each library is represented by an object that must have:

-- a `name` field which is the fully qualified name of the package (consisting of its prefix and the package name itself),
+- a `name` field which is the fully qualified name of the library (consisting of its prefix and the name itself),
 - a `repository` field which specifies which repository this package should be downloaded from.
 The `repository` field should refer to the `name` of one of the repositories defined in the edition or to `local`,